Pawsitively living their best lives: Senior dogs spend golden years at Old Paws Rescue Ranch

 “We are the little guy rescue where they come to live out their final days,” Archer commented.

 That’s where the therapy training comes into play.
-Senior dogs are naturals when it comes to sitting around and doing nothing but watch, so it seemed like a good fit to pair them with senior adults.
-Archer and Adams regularly volunteer at Hospice Circle of Love as well as area nursing homes.
+Senior dogs are naturals when it comes to sitting around and doing nothing but watching, so it seemed like a good fit to pair them with senior adults.
+Archer and Adams regularly volunteer at Hospice Circle of Love, as well as at area nursing homes.

 Teddi, who is 13 and has been Archer’s dog nearly all her life, “has never met a stranger.”
 She serves as the lead Old Paws therapy dog.